Multi-topic belief formation through bifurcations over signed social networks: Nonlinear belief formation dynamics

-Model \eqref{eq:dynamics_with_observation} generalizes the opinion dynamics and value formation models of \cite{bizyaeva2022} and \cite{franci2022breaking} in the following ways.
+Models \eqref{eq:dynamics_with_observation} and \eqref{EQ:value_dynamics} generalize the opinion dynamics and value formation models of \cite{bizyaeva2022} and \cite{franci2022breaking}.
 First, in both of the preceding works, the explicit notion of a belief system is absent and there is all-to-all, same-sign coupling between the options.
 In contrast, a structured belief system is central to the analysis we present here.
 Second, motivated by an interpretation of opinions on the simplex, \cite{bizyaeva2022} enforces the constraint, not enforced here, that agents' internal beliefs must sum to zero.
 Lastly, the social networks analyzed in \cite{bizyaeva2022} and \cite{franci2022breaking} were constrained to purely cooperative or purely antagonistic interactions between pairs of agents, whereas here we consider networks with potentially mixed social relationships.

+Our analysis focuses on the model \eqref{EQ:value_dynamics}.
+We summarize the three simplifying assumptions underlying this model:\\ 1) Agents subscribe to a global belief system, captured by $\mathcal{G}_{\rm o}$;\\ 2) Agents have perfect observation of neighbors' beliefs over a social network, captured by $\mathcal{G}_{\rm a}$;\\ 3) Agents are homogeneous in their experience of cognitive dissonance, i.e. have identical gains $d,\alpha,\beta,\gamma,\delta$.\\

+These simplifying assumptions make our bifurcation analyses tractable.
+However, the bifurcation results hold for the more general case with heterogeneous parameters in \eqref{eq:dynamics_with_observation}.
+Moreover, the bifurcation theory is robust in the sense that the results are robust to small uncertainties and noise, including small imperfections in observations as in \eqref{eq:dynamics_with_observation}.